-10. MASTER OF SCIENCE IN NETWORK TECHNOLOGY
+10. MASTER OF SCIENCE IN INFORMATION AND CYBERSECURITY TECHNOLOGY

-The MS in network technology is designed to serve the needs of students who possess baccalaureate degrees in networking technology-oriented disciplines.
-Students take a common set of courses and select one of four concentrations: computer networking management, digital communications technology, information security, or web technologies.
+The MS in Information and Cybersecurity Technology (MSICT) is designed to serve the needs of students who possess baccalaureate degrees in networking technology-oriented disciplines.
+Students take a common set of courses and select one of three concentrations: network technology management, critical infrastructure, or cybersecurity.
 The program emphasizes advanced applications in computer networking such as network infrastructure management, networked systems design, network security, and technical problem solving in technology-driven organizations.